 You can learn much more about Indigenous Knowledge and the kinds of environmental work IKhana Fund supports from the Story “What Comes Through the Fence,” here.

-Why should I donate to support Indigenous Knowledge instead of to help an environmental organization?
+Why should I support Indigenous Knowledge instead of environmental organizations?

 Environmental organizations do important work.
 We are not claiming to be more important than they are — just different.
 Indigenous Knowledge provides truly innovative solutions that aren’t otherwise available to communities struggling with ecological and environmental change ranging from soil nutrient depletion to dramatic changes in seasonal rainfall.
 And IK solutions are themselves adaptable as conditions continue to change, through the continued use of Indigenous Knowledge.
 Further, IK provides ecological or scientific-type knowledge, but also other kinds of important knowledge as well.
 It gives humans the tools such as specific song and ritual that they need in order to care for and nurture the Land — the plants, animals, waters, and soils — to give back to them in a reciprocal way — which helps these things be healthier and more resilient again.
 The Earth has wisdom of its own, knowledge that humans do not know and cannot know by just our own cognitive process alone.
 Indigenous Knowledge provides access to a wisdom that is strikingly timely and also powerfully timeless.

 Why are you holding organizational meetings before issuing your first Call for Proposals?